QUT-Motorsport/eufs_sim/README.md

 [√] Heuristics to avoid self-intersection in track generator

 [√] Speed up track generation (has been improved by tenfold)

+[*] Fix bug where visualisator crashes when launcher tries to launch it

 It is an offshoot from the `devel-trackgen-2019-summer` branch, which already has added vast improvements to the launcher from `master`.